liuyehcf/BlogSource/_posts/Linux-Frequently-Used-Commands.md

 **Options:**

-* `-l`: In addition to listing the job number and command string, also displays the PID number
+* `-l`: In addition to listing the job number and command string, also displays the PID number.
-* `-r`: Lists only the jobs currently running in the background
+* `-r`: Lists only the jobs currently running in the background.
-* `-s`: Lists only the jobs currently stopped in the background
+* `-s`: Lists only the jobs currently stopped in the background.
-* Meaning of the `+` and `-` symbols in the output:
+* Meaning of the `+` and `-` symbols in the output:.
-    * `+`: The most recently placed job in the background, representing the default job to be brought to the foreground when just 'fg' is entered
+    * `+`: The most recently placed job in the background, representing the default job to be brought to the foreground when just 'fg' is entered.
-    * `-`: The second most recently placed job in the background
+    * `-`: The second most recently placed job in the background.
-    * For jobs older than the last two, there will be no `+` or `-` symbols
+    * For jobs older than the last two, there will be no `+` or `-` symbols.

 **Examples:**